suba-suresh/weather-web-app/README.md

       [Link to Kanban Board](https://github.com/users/suba-suresh/projects/2)

 - The Weather MVP and Sun Cloud Rain Game MVP user stories were completed.
-In additiona - some of the Weather and some of the Sun Cloud Rain Game enhancement user stories were completed.
+In addition - some of the Weather and some of the Sun Cloud Rain Game enhancement user stories were completed.

 ## Technologies Used